HTTP-APIs/http-apis.github.io/pages/00-Home.md

 ---
 layout: page
-title: Foundations - Hydra Ecosystem | Hydraecosystem.org
+title: Foundationsm | Hydraecosystem.org
 permalink: /00-Home
 ---

-# Foundations: Hydra Ecosystem
+# Foundations

 ## Generics
 Beside all the other tools in the ecosystem, **hydrus** (lowercase) is the basic module from which API designers/engineers/developers can build up their own automated infrastructure that leverages smart clients. hydrus is the server-side tool that allows REST data to be published as Hydra-aware data.
 An **Hydra network** is made up of one or more hydrus instances that can receive requests from **Hydra smart clients** (or agents, see `hydra-python-agent` repository).
 The interaction of hydrus and Hydra smart clients is how Hydra ecosystem realizes the Client-Server pattern.